art-egorov/ilund4u/docs/ExampleDrivenGuide/cmd_guide.md

 </figure>

 iLund4u has two precomputed databases of hotspots built on phage and plasmid sequences (Fig. 15).
-The database of phages was built based on running hotspot annotation mode on all available [PhageScope database](https://phagescope.deepomics.org) sequences (~800K sequences, version of June 2024).
+The database of phages was built based on running hotspot annotation mode on all available [PhageScope database](https://phagescope.deepomics.org) sequences (~870K sequences, version of September 2024).
 For plasmids database we took [IMG/PR database of plasmids](https://genome.jgi.doe.gov/portal/IMG_PR/IMG_PR.home.html) (~700K sequences, version of June 2024).

 <div style="clear: both;"></div>